e-merlin/eMERLIN_CASA_pipeline/documentation/docs.md

 ---
 ### 4.2.1 flag_2b_manual
-Applies flags from external file with a list of flag commands to the averaged dataset.
+Applies flags from an external file with a list of flag commands to the averaged dataset.

 Inputs parameters needed: